justinleemans/assessment-steets/README.md

 - Fixed small issue with AlpineJs initialisation
 - Created database migration, model and controller
 - Added starter page for showing the form

+### 9-7-2024

+Time spent: 2 hours

+- Added form to page
+- Added all neccesairy routes and controller methods
+- Added ajax form submission to form